wcclima/pi-estimator/README.md

 ![plot](https://github.com/wcclima/pi-estimator/blob/main/pictures/MonteCarloPi2D.gif)
 <div align="center">

 *Figure 2: (On the left) Sampling of points within a square of side 2 with a inscribe circle of radius 1.
 Points in red are outside the circle, while the ones in gree are inside.
-We see that the overwheling majority of points miss the 10-sphere.
 (On the right) Normal distribution for the estimate and the corresponding confidence interval at 95% confidence level.*

 </div>
 <br><br>